mostafa/xk6-kafka/README.md

 ### Install and build

-Feel free the first two steps if you already have Go installed.
+Feel free to skip the first two steps if you already have Go installed.

 1. Install gvm by following its [installation guide](https://github.com/moovweb/gvm#installing).
 2. Install the latest version of Go using gvm.
 You need Go 1.4 installed for bootstrapping into higher Go versions, as explained [here](https://github.com/moovweb/gvm#a-note-on-compiling-go-15).